ONLYOFFICE/office-js-api/Word/ApiContentControlList/Methods/GetElementsCount.md

 # GetElementsCount

-Gets items count of the list of values of combobox/listbox.
+Returns a number of items of the combo box / dropdown list content control.

 ## Syntax